chiragsanghvi10/detect-questions/README.md

 # detect-questions
-The objective is to detect questions in a snippet/paragraph using reqex
+The objective is to detect questions in a snippet/paragraph using regex